 It’s week one of the Take Back Dinnertime Challenge from Real Simple.
-If you haven’t signed up, you can do so here.
 This week, the focus is on preparing healthy meals.
 Don’t miss the cookbook giveaway at the end of this post!

 What exactly makes a healthy meal?
 Is it about avoiding extras like fat and sugar or including whole foods more often?
 While these things do matter — they are only part of the story.
 In order to maximize healthy meals in your home, it really is about keeping things simple.

 1. Focus on taste

 According to a study published in the Journal of Consumer Research, people who were told an energy bar was healthy, were hungrier after eating than those who were told the same bar was “tasty.”

 The truth?
 The word healthy can carry a lot of baggage for some people — especially those who have dieted or have not been exposed to many healthy foods.

 And you can bet that kids get the message that healthy and taste do not coincide.
 I often hear parents tell kids to eat something because it’s “healthy” or “good for them.”
 Instead, focus on the good taste of healthful, whole foods and avoid making kids eat something in the name of nutrition.

 According to The Family Nutrition and Physical Activity Report from the American Dietetic Association, a majority of children said they would eat more healthfully if the food tasted better.